Category Archives: Saudi Arabia Royals

 Fahd and his siblings were much younger than the previous Kings of Saudi Arabia and Abdulaziz’s other older children.
 By 1926, Abdulaziz had reached his goal of consolidating the Arabian peninsula and was then King of the dual Kingdoms of Hejaz and Nejd.
 In 1932, the two kingdoms of the Hejaz and Nejd were united as the Kingdom of Saudi Arabia.
 Therefore, during the childhood of Fahd and his siblings, the situation was more settled and stable.

-Abdulaziz’s older sons had been educated by tutors.
+Abdulaziz’s older sons were educated by tutors.
 However, by the time Fahd and his brothers were ready to be educated, their father had established the Princes’ School on the second floor of Deera Palace in Riyadh.
 Following his education at the Princes’ School, Fahd attended the Religious Knowledge Institute in Mecca where he studied Wahhabi Islam.

 King Fahd was married at least thirteen times but divorced eight of his wives.
 He had six sons and four daughters.
 Only five wives had children.